MY STORY

 A few of my favorite things.

-Raised among the sweeping landscapes of California’s Sierra Nevada and the Appalachian Mountains, I grew up skiing and developed a lifelong love for cycling, hiking, and kayaking.
-These environments, rich in history, tradition, and folk art, also nurtured my early interest in art, culture, and storytelling.
+Raised in the Sierra Nevada and the Appalachian Mountains, I grew up skiing and developed a lifelong love of cycling, hiking, and kayaking.
+Surrounded by rich history, tradition, and folk art, I cultivated an early interest in art, culture, and storytelling.

 Creating memorable stories.

-My passion for narrative ethnography led me to earn a graduate degree in Folklore and Folklife from the University of Pennsylvania, where I explored the connections between storytelling and cultural identity.
-I later completed a certificate in documentary filmmaking from George Washington University to strengthen my skills in visual storytelling.
+My interest in narrative ethnography led me to earn a master's degree in Folklore and Ethnography from the University of Pennsylvania, where I explored the connections between storytelling and cultural identity.
+I later completed a graduate certificate in documentary filmmaking from George Washington University to strengthen my skills in visual storytelling.

 Folklore is the living art of sharing stories; visual design helps them endure.
-With 20 years of experience, I craft short-form multimedia content that blends emotion, clarity, and a people-first perspective.
+I craft short-form multimedia content that blends emotion, clarity, and a people-first perspective.
 My work spans text, photography, video, animation, and motion graphics—from micro-documentaries to animated explainers.
 I bring strategy and soul to every project, combining thoughtful design with authentic storytelling.

 Get in touch.